Croix de Chavaux station

-Croix de Chavaux (/fr/) is a station on line 9 of the Paris Métro, at the crossroads called Croix de Chavaux.
+Croix de Chavaux (/fr/) is a station on Line 9 of the Paris Métro, at the Croix de Chavaux crossroads in the suburb of Montreuil.

+Name origin

 The "chavaux" in the name of the crossroads is probably a corruption of the French "chevaux" ("horses").
-The "croix" (French for "cross) may be a reference to the crossroads or to a wayside cross.
+The "croix" (French for "cross") may be a reference to the crossroads or to a wayside cross.

 History

 The station was opened on 14 October 1937 with the extension of the line from Porte de Montreuil to Mairie de Montreuil.

 In 2019, the station was used by 4,954,717 passengers, making it the 85th busiest of the Métro network out of 302 stations.

 In 2020, the station was used by 2,839,564 passengers amidst the COVID-19 pandemic, making it the 60th busiest of the Métro network out of 305 stations.